matt-usurp/grok/README.md

 ## Testing Helpers (types)

-- `Grok.Testing.Assert` for asserting values.
+- `Grok.Assert` for asserting values.
-- `Grok.Testing.AssertTrue` for asserting a value is true.
+- `Grok.Assert.IsTrue` for asserting a value is true.
-- `Grok.Testing.AssertFalse` for asserting a value is false.
+- `Grok.Assert.IsFalse` for asserting a value is false.

 # Documentation